 It is no secret that securing a training contract is a difficult process.
 The odds vary massively between firms.
 However, at the top end of the scale, at elite US or Magic Circle law firms, you could be roughly looking at a success rate of anything between 20% and 5%.

-Your odds are significantly higher based on a number of criteria, however, including the university you have studied at (Russell Group universities tend to have higher success rates with training contract applications), or the grade you have achieved (e.g. a 1st compared to a 2:1).
+Your odds are significantly higher based on a number of criteria, however, including the university you have studied at or the grade you have achieved (e.g. a 1st compared to a 2:1).

 Which Firms Should I Apply To?